iifrp/iifrp.github.io/_rfc/RFC-5.md

 > Condimentum (Condiment Domain):
 >
-> A FOODSTUFF that does not constitute a significant portion of the experience of consumption; that is comprised of one or more ingredients of varying importance to the food; that are culinary in nature.
+> A FOODSTUFF that does not constitute a significant portion of the experience of consumption; that is comprised of one or more ingredients of varying importance to the food; that is culinary in nature.

 Domain Condimentum is a domain of primitive foods; those just within the classification of Food itself.
-Notice the definition of foods within this domain do not require substance as the other domains require, nor do they require ingredients to be difficult to distinguish (as in Domain Potus) or that they be consumed within a single or finite setting.
+Notice the definition of foods within this domain do not require substance as the other domains do, nor do they require ingredients to be difficult to distinguish (as in Domain Potus) or that they be consumed within a single or finite setting.

 <span id="2.1.1">2.1.4.</span> Diagram